PDCA, is an acronym for Plan Do Check Act, or, sometimes, Plan Do Check Adjust.

-The PDCA process is a cycle process which should be in continuous motion and remain fluid throughout the life of any project with the objective of always improving.
-The four-step process, known as PDCA, is an acronym for Plan, Do, Check, and Act, or sometimes Plan, Do, Check, Adjust.
+The 4-step PDCA process is a cycle process that should be in continuous motion and remain fluid throughout the life of any project with the objective of always improving.

 Its purpose is to assist your team to solve problems more effectively and in a structured way, and is formulated to spur continuous improvement.

 Let’s have a look at the four steps in the PDCA cycle that are an important part of the quality assurance plan structure:

 The planning stage outlines what needs to be done, for example, identifying the core problem which needs to be solved, what are the resources required, what shortage of resource is there, what is the best solution with the available resources, the project goals and objectives.

 This stage is where the planned steps get implemented.
 It is best to implement actions in small steps as there are always unexpected problems during the implementation stage.